bcgov/CONN-CCBC-portal/README.md

 ### Deploying the project

+#### Prerequisite

+Before you can automate the deployment you will to manually deploy using helm so that the deployer account gets created, refer to the [deployment script](https://github.com/bcgov/CONN-CCBC-portal/blob/main/lib/app_deploy.sh) for the command and to the [app actions](https://github.com/bcgov/CONN-CCBC-portal/blob/main/.github/actions/app/action.yaml) for the environment overrides

+#### Deploying

 To deploy the project into a a new namespace or to deploy another instance of the project into an existing namespace GitHub Environments along with Helm and GitHub Actions is used.
 The following steps can be used to as a reference to deploy:

 1. Create a new environment on the GitHub repository, set any protection rules as necessary.
 The environment will be used to hold the secrets needed for GitHub Actions to be passed to Helm.